What is Redwood and why people are confused

 Fusion Sales

-Where confusion often comes in is that Redwood didn’t stop at being a design system.
+Where confusion often comes in is that Redwood didn’t stop at being a Figma design system.

 How Redwood fits into Fusion CX architecture